baezortega/CrossSpecies2021/README.md

-## Analysis scripts accompanying publication Cagan, Baez-Ortega _et al._, 2021
+## Computer code accompanying publication Cagan, Baez-Ortega _et al._, 2022

 _Adrian Baez-Ortega
 Wellcome Sanger Institute
-2020–21_
+2020–22_

-This repository contains custom R and bash scripts which can be used to replicate the analyses presented in the article "Somatic mutation rates scale with lifespan across mammals" (Cagan, Baez-Ortega _et al._, 2021) **[UNPUBLISHED]**.
+This repository contains custom R and bash scripts which can be used to replicate the analyses presented in the article "Somatic mutation rates scale with lifespan across mammals" (Cagan, Baez-Ortega _et al._, _Nature_ 2022).

 The set-up and usage of the data and scripts are explained below.